Zero-Tang/NoirVisor/src/vt_core/readme.md

 # VMX-Nesting Algorithm (Incomplete Version)
 To nest another working hypervisor is the highest focus of Project NoirVisor.
 However, starting from the repository creation, this goal has not been satisfied yet.
 Here, I will state down the algorithm and it will be updated in future as problems arises. <br>
-We will divide the problem into several sub-problems, as stated below: <br>
+We will divide the problem into several sub-problems, as stated below:

 - Enable/Disable Nested VMX
 - Virtualize capability MSRs